 1 Timothy 3:8-13

 Jason and his wife, Jaime, reside in Harrison.
-They have been blessed with 3 children.
+They have been blessed with three children.
 He enjoys golfing, boating, and spending time with family and friends.

 Dave began attending Grace Fellowship in 1951.
 He has been married to his bride, Debby, since 1981.
-He and Debby have 5 adult children, 8 grandchildren, and 5 great-grandchildren (one, Elena, is with the Lord).
+He and Debby have five adult children, eight grandchildren, and five great-grandchildren (one, Elena, is with the Lord).
 Although he retired from Clare County Road Commission, he still actively serves the community as Township Supervisor.
 He enjoys spending time with his family and siblings, and serving neighbors and friends when needed.

 Frank grew up in Gladwin County and has attended Grace Fellowship since 1997.
 Upon retirement, he sold his plumbing and heating business.
 Retirement lends him more time toward his car restoration hobby and keeping the water and heat going at GFC.

 Frank and his wife, Barbara, have been married since 1961.
-They have two children, 5 grandchildren, and 5 great-grandchildren.
+They have two children, five grandchildren, and five great-grandchildren.

 Erv has been actively involved at Grace Fellowship since 2002.
 He married his better half, Donna, in 1971, and retired from the medical field many years ago.
-Erv and Donna have 2 children, 4 grandchildren, and one great-grandchild.
+Erv and Donna have two children, four grandchildren, and one great-grandchild.
 Although he is no longer in the medical profession, Erv and his wife continue to use their medical experience as hospice volunteers.

 When possible, Erv likes to golf, help where needed at the church, watch Hallmark movies with Donna, and fellowship with the body of Christ.